labelflow/simple-object-detection/README.md

 - Make sure that you have python 3.x installed.
 This was tested with python 3.8.0.

 - It is recommended to create a new virtual environment to avoid interferences with your global libraries.
-In this case, you'll need to run `pip install Cython` beforehand.
+In this case, you'll need to run `pip install Cython` before installing the requirements.

 - If you wish to make use of a GPU, you should make sure that the version of `torch` you use is compatible with your environment.
 Just follow the instructions on [PyTorch](https://pytorch.org/get-started/locally/).